 If your game requires a dead mob to be mouse clicked then configure an Action to do the same.

-The Activate On Time Interval value for the associated loot Group should have a reasonably long value like 30000 milliseconds (30 seconds) so the in-game loot action has little impact on your attack rotation.
+The Time Interval option for an Action's Perform setting should have a reasonably long value like 30 seconds so the in-game loot action has little impact on your attack rotation.

 If your game has auto loot and multi/aoe loot options, enable them in-game.